Omdeshmukh9/FlutterAssignment/README.md

 # Flutter Intern Assignment by Bynry

 App made as Assignment for Intenship
+Has good Ui
+firebase authetication implemented for login and signup

 ## How to intsall
  To run a Flutter project from a GitHub link, you can follow these steps: